-The MRSA Staph Infection is a type of staph skin infection caused by the Methicillin Resistant Staphylococcus Aureus (or MRSA) bacteria.
-First noticed in 1961 the MRSA bacteria developed as the commonly found S. Aureus bacteria developed resistance to the antibiotic Methicillin.
+MRSA Staph Infection is a type of staph skin infection caused by the Methicillin-Resistant Staphylococcus Aureus (or MRSA) bacteria.
+First noticed in 1961 the MRSA bacteria developed as the commonly found S. Aureus bacteria evolved resistance to the antibiotic Methicillin.

 What are the signs and symptoms of MRSA infection?

-Like most Staph Infections, the symptoms of MRSA Infection vary from redness of the skin to swelling and collection of pus in the affected areas.
-This may be accompanied by pain and as the infection becomes severe the patient may suffer from fever.
+Like most staph infections, the symptoms of MRSA infection vary from redness of the skin to swelling and collection of pus in the affected areas.
+That may be accompanied by pain, and as the infection becomes severe, the patient may suffer from fever.

-Due to the nature of the sport MMA Athletes become more prone to skin diseases including MRSA Staph Infection.
-Preventing MRSA may seem a daunting task but these simple precautions can help reduce the risk:
+Due to the nature of the sport combat athletes and wrestlers become more prone to skin diseases including MRSA staph infection.
+Preventing MRSA may seem a daunting task, but these simple precautions can help reduce the risk:

 - Use excellent hygiene practices

 - Hand washing with soap after personal contact or toilet use

 - Wash equipment and clothes after each practice, match, or bout

 - Use wipes to both clean hands and surfaces that may contact MRSA